Never Toss Your Rice Water Again

 - 4 cups of water

-Pregnant women are recommended to drink 8 to 10 cups of cooled water per day.
+Pregnant women should drink 8 to 10 cups of cooled rice water per day.

 In countries such as Mexico, it’s traditional to sweeten the water with sugar and flavor it with cinnamon.
-It can be served with dairy or dried fruit, although for treatment of diarrhea you should consume it without adding anything.
+It can be served with dried fruit, although you should consume it without adding anything if you’re using it to treat diarrhea.